jiayue92-2/IOTdocs_en/source/ASR6601/Quick-Start/quick_start.rst

    </center>

 When using Jlink, ASR6601 needs 4 wires.
 Connect the interface 1, 7, 9 and 20 of Jlink to the corresponding pins on the board.
+Please note that connecting the RESET pin of J-LINK to the RESET pin of ASR6601 is prohibited, as it may lead to flash erasure.

 2.2 SDK Acquisition
 ~~~~~~~~~~~~~~~~~~~~~~~~~